 We hope these Frequently Asked Questions (FAQs) will answer your questions, but if they don’t, please contact us – see details at the Contact Us tab above.
 If you email us, please put FAQs in the subject line, so we’ll know what’s missing from these pages.
 Thank you for helping us to welcome visitors like you!

-UUCNC is a Welcoming Congregation ; see Activities (at left), then the Social Action page (its link will appear on the left) for more information about how the designation underscores our commitment as a congregation to increasing our welcome of people with marginalized sexual orientations and/or gender identities.
+UUCNC is a Welcoming Congregation; select Activities (link at left), then the Social Action page (link will appear at left) for more information about how the designation underscores our commitment as a congregation to increasing our welcome of people with marginalized sexual orientations and/or gender identities.

 How can I find out more about Unitarian Universalism before I visit to see if it’s right for me?

 Each UU congregation has a different personality, and worship services differ from week to week within a single congregation.
 Give us a try, and see if it’s a good fit.
 Pick up our newsletter at a Sunday service, and read about what our congregation has to offer.
-If you visit a few times, and you’re still not sure, arrange to speak with any board member or with our consulting minister, Rev. Theresa Kime.
+If you visit a few times, and you’re still not sure, arrange to speak with any board member.
 We’re eager to help you in your journey of discovery!